HomeArchbishop/HomeArchbishop/README.md

 #### ME

 * ~~Senior high school student from China~~
-* College students from China - HUST
+* College students from HUST, China 🇨🇳
-* Loves JavaScript
+* Loves JavaScript, loves coding, loves new technologies

 #### **Hope you can get to know me from the following project.**

+🀄️ **[majsoul-analyser](https://github.com/HomeArchbishop/majsoul-analyser)** - (wip) To build the best & most flexible integrated processer for Japanese mahjong（立直麻将）.

 🍑 **[picable](https://github.com/HomeArchbishop/picable)** - Beautiful Vue client for Pica Comic.
 No ads.